kbarrell/WeatherStn-2021/README.md

 - A new Board Support File for an atmMega2560 arduino processor + Dragino Lora Shield was produced for the LMIC-node environment, to support the hardware platform inherited from the original Weather Station implementation.
 - While the multi-board environment of LMIC-node offered the opportunity to re-build WeatherStn-2021 for more capable hardware, e.g. Adafruit Feather M0 Lora, the original WeatherStn design relies on TimerOne library as a fundamental interrupt scheduler.
 The lack of a readily available TimerOne library for the atmelSAM environment of the Feather M0 became a roadblock, and that development path was suspended.

+Note:  Please refer to the above-referenced repositories of the two major code components for details of their capabilities and use.